mgcooper/baseflow/README.md

 Install tablicious from the repository:
 `pkg install https://github.com/apjanke/octave-tablicious/archive/refs/heads/master.zip`

-Each time you use the baseflow toolbox, these packages need to be loaded:
-`pkg load struct`
-`pkg load optim`
-`pkg load statistics`
-`pkg load tablicious`
+To load a package, use `pkg load <pkgname>`.
 To see which packages are loaded, use `pkg list`, loaded packages will have an asterisk next to their name.
-Use the convenience function `Setup.m` to automatically import these packages.
+Use the convenience function `Setup.m` to automatically import required packages.

 The `pkg load` commands listed above are included in the .octaverc file.
 Depending on your configuration, it may or may not be sourced at startup.
 Octave users are encouraged to run `Setup` when using the toolbox, it will load the required packages and manage warnings.
 See `Setup.m` for more information.

 Limitations when running in Octave:

 - The live scripts in the `demos/` folder will not work on Octave, use the `.m` files instead.
-- Functions relying on `datetime` objects will not work on Octave.
+- Functions relying on `datetime` objects may not work on Octave.
 - Graphics object functions do not work in Octave, including those that use `gobjects`.
 - Latex interpreter is not supported in Octave.